CornellDataScience/IntelligentSystems/README.md

 **Advisor:** [Prof. Bharath Hariharan](http://home.bharathh.info)

 ## About Us
 The Deep Learning (DL) Subteam is one of three subteams in [Cornell Data Science](http://cornelldata.science), a student led undergraduate project team at Cornell University.
-We are a group of students passionate about Deep Learning, whose shared knowledge and expertise enables us to pursue some of the most exciting Deep Learning projects at Cornell.
-Our team has worked on numerous topics such as Neural Style Transfer, ResNet architectures for radar backscatter, and more.
+We are a group of students passionate about Deep Learning, whose shared knowledge and expertise enables us to pursue both applications and research.

 ## Ongoing Research Efforts